neelgandhi26/Telco-Churn-Analysis/README.md

 First, I created two dataset, one with all independent variables (x) and one with the dependent variable (y).
 Then both dataset were split into training and test datasets using train_test_split in Sklearn.
 Next, I scaled the data using MinMaxScaler.
 Finally, I built various classifiers to predict if a customer was likely to churn or not.

 #Classifers Used:
--KNN
+- KNN
--SVM
+- SVM
--Logisitc Regression
+- Logisitc Regression
--Decision Tree
+- Decision Tree
--Bagging
+- Bagging
--Boosting
+- Boosting
--Neural Network
+- Neural Network
 ## Model Performance
 The accuracy of the logistic regression and decision tree models are fairly similar, but the logisitic regression is a bit better.
 ### Logistic Regression: